wavefrontHQ/docs/pages/doc/alerts_creating.md

 <td>A conditional ts() expression that defines the threshold for the alert.
 You can use any valid ts() language constructs in the expression.
 You can use free form query mode or the <a href="query_language_query_builder.html">Query Builder</a> to create the expression.
 The expression coupled with the <strong>Alert fires</strong> setting determines when the alert fires.
 <ul><li><strong>Alert fires</strong> - The length of time during which the Condition expression must be true before the alert fires.
 The minimum number of minutes is 2.
 If you enter 5 the alerting engine reviews the value of the Condition during the last 5 minute window to see if the alert should fire or not.</li>
 <li><strong>Alert resolves</strong> - The length of time during which the Condition expression must be false before the alert switches to resolved.
 The minimum number of minutes is 2.
-If you don't enable this field and specify a time, it defaults to the <strong>Alert fires</strong> setting.</li></ul>
+If you don't enable this field and specify a time, it defaults to the <strong>Alert fires</strong> setting.</li></ul>For details on theses settings and examples, see <a href="alerts_states_lifecycle.html">Alert States and Lifecycle</a>.
 </td>
 </tr>
 <tr>